Understanding Subrogation Under the Longshore Act: How Employers Can Reduce Claim Costs

 What Is Subrogation in Workers’ Compensation

-In workers’ compensation, subrogation allows an employer or insurer to recover claim costs from a third party responsible for an employee’s injury.
+In workers’ compensation, subrogation is a legal doctrine that allows an insurer to recover certain claim costs from a third party responsible for an employee’s injury.
 Under the Longshore and Harbor Workers’ Compensation Act (LHWCA), an injured worker can pursue both a workers’ compensation claim and a third-party lawsuit at the same time.
+There is no election of remedies requirement.

-When a third-party claim exists, the American Longshore Mutual Association (ALMA) holds a lien on any recovery.
-Through its partnership with The American Equity Underwriters (AEU), ALMA uses its rights of subrogation to recover costs and reduce future compensation exposure.
+When a third-party claim exists, the American Longshore Mutual Association, Ltd. (ALMA) holds a lien on any third-party recovery, and ALMA frequently utilizes its rights of subrogation to recover costs and eliminate or reduce future compensation exposure.

-At AEU, subrogation has generated significant savings for members.
-To date, subrogation efforts have helped recover and prevent more than $95 million in claims costs across the program.
+At AEU, subrogation has generated significant savings for ALMA’s members.
+To date, subrogation efforts have helped recover and prevent more than $95 million in claims costs across the ALMA program.

-Key takeaway: Subrogation under the Longshore Act directly lowers claim costs while protecting employers from ongoing exposure.
+Key takeaway: Subrogation under the Longshore Act is a valuable tool that can directly lower claim costs and protect employers from ongoing workers compensation exposure.

 Why Subrogation Matters for Longshore Employers

-Subrogation is not just a legal process; it is a critical risk management strategy.
-Employers that proactively identify third-party liability can significantly reduce the total cost of a claim.
+Successful subrogation creates measurable financial value for longshore Employers.
+Subrogation is not just a legal process; it is a critical part of an overall risk management strategy.
+Employers that proactively identify potential third-party liability can help significantly reduce the total cost of a claim.

 • It improves the financial performance of the member’s workers’ comp program.